infinitytwogames/vosklib/README.md

 This project is licensed under the **GNU GPL v3**.
 This ensures that the software remains free and open-source.
 Anyone who modifies or distributes this code must also share their source code under the same license.

 **Trademark Notice:**
-The names **Nyctotile**, **Infinity Two Games**, and all associated logos are trademarks of Infinity Two Games.
+The names **VoskLib**, **Infinity Two Games**, and all associated logos are trademarks of Infinity Two Games.
 While the source code is open-source, this license does not grant you permission to use our brand names or logos for your own distributions or commercial products without express written consent.

 ## 📜 Credits